Madden NFL: Madden NFL 08

 In Madden NFL 08, the Weapons feature was added, allowing superstar players to be noticed.
 Randy Moss, for example, is a Go-To-Guy, allowing him to make amazing one-handed grabs.
 Peyton Manning is a Franchise QB.
 It also includes new skill drills, Hit Stick 2.0, and Ring of a Champion features.
 Tennessee Titans quarterback Vince Young is on the cover.
-Madden NFL 08 was also the last GameCube game ever released.
-The 2008 edition was the last to appear on PC until Madden NFL 19 in 2018.
+Madden NFL 08 was also the last Madden game released for macOS and the last GameCube game ever released.
+It was also the last to appear on Windows until Madden NFL 19 in 2018.

 Madden NFL 09

 Madden NFL 09 was released on August 12, 2008.
-Citing business concerns, EA chose not to release it on the PC platform.
+Citing business concerns, EA chose not to release the game on PC platforms.
 The game features quarterback Brett Favre on the front cover, initially in a Green Bay Packers uniform, but also with a downloadable cover featuring Favre in a New York Jets uniform.
 Favre had retired before the start of the season as a member of the Packers, but came out of retirement late in the summer and was traded to the Jets.
 Madden NFL 09 was the first of the series to offer online, league game play, allowing up to 32 players to compete in an online, simulated NFL season.
 EA Sports Senior Producer Phil Frazier, up to 32 players were able to participate in competitive games, the NFL Draft and conduct trades between their teams.
 The game was also the first of the series to incorporate a Madden IQ.
 The Madden IQ is used to automatically gauge your skills through a series of mini-games consisting of run offense, pass offense, run defense, and pass defense.
 At the end of each of the drills, the player receives a score ranging from rookie to all-Madden.
 The final Madden IQ is a mixture of those scores which is used to control the game's difficulty.